DCrawley94/nc-teaching-resources/seminar_plans/de/03_data_fun/04_pg_themeparks/server/themeparks_server/01_http_server.md

     """, game_id = game_id)[0]

     game_columns =  [col['name'] for col in conn.columns]

+    # After getting column data we can close the connection:
+    close_connection(conn)

     # Format response into more something more helpful
     game_data = dict(zip(game_columns, query_result))